BOSTON UNIVERSITY SKATES TO 3-3 EXHIBITION TIE AGAINST THE US UNDER 18 TEAM

-Sophomore forward Matt Nieto had a goal and an assist for the Terriers
+Sophomore forward Matt Nieto posts goal and assist for Terriers

 BOSTON - The Boston University men's ice hockey team skated to a 3-3 tie with the U.S. National Under-18 Team in an exhibition contest on Sunday evening at Agganis Arena.
 Sophomore Matt Nieto recorded a goal and an assist while junior Sean Escobedo and freshman Alexx Privitera also found the back of the net.